Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of New Mexico (UNM)

-UNM requires drone operators to coordinate with Campus Police and Safety & Risk Services prior to conducting any drone flights on university property.
-Operations must comply with FAA regulations and university safety protocols.
+UNM requires drone operators to coordinate with campus police and Safety & Risk Services for all drone flights on university property.
+University Stadium TFR applies during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.